iberov/retropie_ipac2_setup_wiki/README.md

 The only difference is that I contacted the seller and specifically asked for these button colors: 2x Yellow, 2x Blue, 2x Red, 2x Green, 2x White, 8x Black, 2x White Player start buttons, 2 x Balltop joysticks (Red)

-The rest of the hardware should be familiar to you all: Raspberry Pi 3, Power supply , SD Card, Monitor , Speakers and one peculiarity : USB Dual Extension cable (https://goo.gl/9PvyJR )
+The rest of the hardware should be familiar to you all: Raspberry Pi 3, Power supply , SD Card, Monitor, Speakers and one peculiarity : USB Dual Extension cable ([https://goo.gl/9PvyJR](https://goo.gl/9PvyJR))

 I will briefly tell you what was this about as I have not seen anyone else use it.
 This thing is totally optional, you don’t need to make it if you don't want to.
 When the Arcade is finished you will end up using only one of the USB port of the PI.
 When you close the cabinet you won't be able to access it easily.
 Not without an extension cable.
 I made a discrete hole on the lower side of the control panel and installed the USB ports there.
 Through them I can add more roms to the SD card and plug in two additional xbox controllers for some sweet 4 player arcade gaming.